We ask that those wishing to use the materials found on the AETC NCRC website honor the following guidelines:

-- You should always ask permission unless the slide set or source includes information about appropriate use.
-Examples of specific directives:
+Request permission unless the slide set or source includes information about appropriate use.
+Slides posted on this website are intended for public use, and may be used without permission if appropriate attribution is included.
+Examples of specific directives include:

-- The AETC National Coordinating Resource Center's slides include this statement on the second slide of each file:
+- Slides developed by the AETC National Coordinating Resource Center include this statement on the second slide of each file:

 - Clinical Care Options uses similar language, but also addresses the issue of republication:

-This is an example of an appropriate citation of a slide taken from the NRC website:
+This is an example of an appropriate citation of a slide taken from the NCRC website:

 Yes.
 The rule for presentations is the same as the rule for publications.

-If you include unchanged text, images, or tables from a source in the public domain (such as the DHHS guidelines), cite the source.
+If you include unchanged text, images, or tables from a source in the public domain (such as the HHS guidelines), cite the source.

-Acknowledgement of the presentation's author should in the presentation.
+Acknowledgement of the presentation's author should be included in the presentation.

 - Coffey S. Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents: Initiation of Therapy [PowerPoint].
 AIDS Education and Training Centers, National Resource Center; November 2008.
 Available at http://aidsetc.org/.
 Accessed December 15, 2012.